One year since trade unionist’s murder, brands fail to take responsibility

 The Clean Clothes Campaign network, of which BGIWF is a member, immediately after the murder urged the government of Bangladesh to thoroughly and transparently investigate the murder, identifying all perpetrators, including connections between the assailants and the factory management.
 One year on, the investigation drags on slowly.
 Although 14 people, including one administrative management official of Prince Jacquard Sweater’s Ltd., have been charged, labour rights groups and Shahidul’s family maintain that higher level company officials were likely involved and should be investigated.

-Clean Clothes Campaign network members identified and contacted over 50 brands which sourced from the factory between one year before the murder and the months after, urging them to contribute to compensation for the family.
+Clean Clothes Campaign network members identified and contacted the brands which sourced from the factory between one year before the murder and the months after, urging them to contribute to compensation for the family.
 This should amount to at least 24,934,830 BDT (ca. 212k USD) for Shahidul Islam’s family to replace his expected lifetime earnings in line with ILO Convention 121, which is the minimum amount they should be receiving and could be even higher if accounting for compensation for emotional pain and suffering.
-Thus far, of the over 50 brands identified, only one brand contributed to compensation to the family, amounting to a mere 2% of what the family should receive.
+Thus far, of the many brands identified, only one brand contributed to compensation to the family, amounting to a mere 2% of what the family should receive.

 Today, the Clean Clothes Campaign launches a tracker, which will monitor to what extent brands have contributed to compensation to the family.
 It identifies six brands that carry extra responsibility to pay up: US-Canadian wholesaler RD Style (which supplies to Saks Off Fifth, Anthropologie and others), German brand New Yorker, and Swedish brand Lager 157 put in the highest amount of orders at the factory in the year before the murder - and in case of RD Style and Lager 157 also in the year since.
 South African company Ackermans-Pepcor, Italian brand Piazza Italia, and Danish DK Company (owner of dozens of brands, including InWear and ICHI) are among the richest companies identified.